Living in a physical and energetic soup laced with fear has enormous consequences to your health and well-being. Such is our reality these days.

 Sound is FOOD for your nervous system.
 It is a spectacular way to stimulate or calm your autonomic nervous system.

-For many years, I have been helping people create more calm in their lives.
+For many years, I have been helping people create more calm and inner peace in their lives.
 The most important thing I learned from working with thousands of people really surprised me.

 I learned that calm is a permanent part of your being.
 It can never be taken away from you.